-(Special to the "News,") Logan, Nov.
-2 .- Another accident happened at the Logan sugar factory yesterday afternoon about 5 o'clock when a young man named Robinson, who came here from Kentucky some time ago, was pinned under some falling coal and badly scalded on one of his legs.
+(Special to the "News.")
+Logan, Nov.
+2 .- Another accident happened at the Logan sugar factory yesterday afternoon about 5 o'clock when a young man named Robinson who came here from Kentucky some time ago, was pinned under some falling coal and badly scalded on one of his legs.

-The accident occurred through a re-taining wall giving way precipitating a quantity of coal into the engine room.
-Robinson was working near one of the engines and was pinned to the ground by the debris which also wrecked a steam pipe.
-Medical help was soon summoned and he is resting easily to-While the wall and the engine were more or less damaged in the wreck it is the intention to resume work at the factory again tonight.
+The accident occurred through a re-The acchent occurred through a ter-taining wall giving way precipitating a quantity of coal into the engine room.
+Robinson was working near one of the engines and was planed to the ground by the debris which also wrecked a steam pipe.
+Medical help was soon supmored and he is resting soily to. summoned and he is resting easily toa trainer to a state of the state foundries connected with the eleven furnaces and steel rall mills of the Edgar Thomson plant of the Carnegie Steel company, including the roll foun-dry, casting, brass and mold factories also resumed operations in full after a suspension of several days.

+While the wall and the engine were more or less damaged in the wreck it is the intention to resume work at the factory again tonight.

 Mrs. Dowie Arrives in England.
-Liverpool.
-Nov.
-2 .- Mrs. Dowie, wife of John Alexander Dowie, the Zionist leader, their son, Gladstone Dowie; a lady's maid and a colored valet ar- also resumed operations in full after a rived here today from Boston on the joint balot in the legislature will even exceed that of two years ago when the Republicans carried several Democratic districts and counties and had the usual plurality of 35 on joint ballo un. joint ballot in re-electing Senator Foraker.
+Liverpool, Nov.
+2 .- Mrs. Dowie, wife of John Alexander Dowle, the Zionist leader, their son, Gladstone Dowie; a lady's maid and a colored valet arrived here today from Boston on the joint balot in the legislature will even exceed that of two years ago when the Republicans carried several Democratic districts and counties and had the un-usual plurality of 35 on joint ballot in re-electing Senator Foraker.